Can I Sue a Trampoline Park If I Signed a Waiver?

 - The trampoline is missing protective devices.

-What I Signed a Trampoline Park Waiver?
+What if I Signed a Trampoline Park Waiver?

 Trampoline parks typically require that a liability waiver be signed before using their facility.
 The intention is that the waiver protects the facility from any liability in the event of significant bodily harm, permanent disability, or death.
 In other words, according to waiver, the facility cannot be sued if a person or parent signs a disclaimer for themselves or their child and an accident occurs.
+For example, one prominent Kentucky trampoline park - Sky Zone - requires signature on a waiver that contains the following language:

 Who is Liable for a Trampoline Accident?